KPISTOLAS/EnviromentFireAlarm/README.md

 12)  Frame

 ## Power System
 As we know in the enviroment there are no easy electrical supply systems so we use a Solar Panel and a Battery for power supply.
-The batteryu is rechargeable and has a with Pulse-code modulation (PCM).
+The battery is rechargeable and has a with Pulse-code modulation (PCM).
 Also, we use aa DFRobot Solar Power Manager 5V for manage solar energy and charging a 3.7V Li-ion/LiPo battery at up to 900mA using either a solar panel or USB input.
+Finally, i use a Power Supply Module to power raspberry pi pico and to give power to sensors.

 1) DFRobot Solar Power Management Module MPPT Chipm, 14$
 2) 1-10 Pieces 600mAh Rechargeable Lithium Ion Battery 3.7 V 402530 Li-polymer Batteries Electric Toy LED Light Headset Bateria, 1pc 7$